ethan-young/seccyd-wj-subtests/manuscript/README.md

 overall reduced pattern, Auditory Processing and Auditory-Visual Associations subtest performance tended to be enhanced.
 In an absolute sense (i.e., when each subtest was compared to zero), they appeared to remain intact.

-In contrast, indicators of unpredictability (family transitions and family/neighborhood socioeconomic disadvantage variability) were associated with intact overall WJ performance, an unexpected and noteworthy result.
+In contrast, all indicators of unpredictability (family transitions, family/neighborhood socioeconomic disadvantage variability, percent change in family income, coefficient of variation) were associated with intact overall WJ performance, an unexpected and noteworthy result.
+However, only family transitions and the coefficient of variation were associated WJ subtest performance that different from overall performance.
+Family transitions were associated with reduced Calculations performance both a relative (compared to overall) and absolute sense (compared to zero).
+The effect of the coefficient of variation revealed the most similar effects to the harshness analyses of all unpredictability indicators.
+Larger coefficients of variation were associated with relatively enhanced Auditory Processing performance and reduced Verbal Analogies performance.

 These findings are striking for three reasons.
 First, achievement and cognitive batteries like the WJ assessment have abstract content that is